kylerjohnston/muumu.us/_posts/2020-09-06-building-a-public-tiddlywiki.md

 This should allow users who are authenticated (me) to edit the TiddlyWiki, and unauthenticated users to read it.

 I discovered that the writer's active tiddlers --- the notes I had open on my screen as an authenticated user --- would also show up as the active tiddlers for the anonymous readers.
 If I was drafting a note, that note would show up as the active tiddler for all the anonymous readers.
-TiddlyWiki seemed to be sharing the writer's state with all other users.<sup><a id="fnr.3" class="footref" href="#fn.3">3</a></sup>
+TiddlyWiki seemed to be sharing the writer's state with all other users[^4].

 So I pivoted to a new idea: I'd run two TiddlyWiki processes, one for private editing access and one for public read-only access.